kubesphere/website/content/en/docs/multicluster-management/enable-multicluster/direct-connection.md

      ![cluster-info](/images/docs/multicluster-management/enable-multicluster-management-in-kubesphere/direct-connection/cluster-info.png)

-3. In **Connection Method**, select **Direct Connection**, and copy the kubeconfig of the member cluster and paste it into the box.
-You can also click **Edit Mode** in the top right corner to edit the kubeconfig of the member cluster in YAML format.
+3. In **Connection Method**, select **Direct Connection**, and copy the kubeconfig of the Member Cluster and paste it into the box.
+You can also click **Edit Mode** in the top right corner to edit the kubeconfig of the Member Cluster in YAML format.

      {{< notice note >}}

-Make sure the `server` address in KubeConfig is accessible on any node of the host cluster.
+Make sure the `server` address in KubeConfig is accessible on any node of the Host Cluster.

      {{</ notice >}}